BY-LAWS OF THE AREA COMMISSION

 The latest edition of Robert's Rules of Order shall be followed in conducting meetings of the Commission unless otherwise provided by the Commission.

-Section Eight - Individual and/or Group Hearings
+Section Eight - Individual and/or Group Presentations

-ARTICLE VI: AMENDMENT OF BY-LAWS
+ARTICLE VI: REVIEW AND AMENDMENT OF BY-LAWS

 These by-laws may be altered, repealed, amended or added to by a majority vote of all members of the Commission at any regular meeting or at any special meeting called for that purpose.
 Any proposed change in the by-laws must be presented to the Commission at least one week prior to the time at which they are formally considered.
-A particular by-law may be temporarily suspended by unanimous vote providing all members are present and voting.

 Approved by TTC AC: 09/74